 Other than Delta Maidenhair, Adiantum Raddianum is also commonly known as Fragrant Maidenhair Fern or simply generalized as Maidenhair Fern.
 Adiantum R. Inherits its common name Delta (which is Greek for triangle) from the wedged-shape leaves the plant sprouts from its stems.
-Another unique aspect of Maidenhair ferns like Delta is its leaves ability to deflect water.
+Another unique aspect of Maidenhair ferns like Delta is its leaves’ ability to deflect water.
 Making it a rather durable plant to rainy weather conditions.

 The environment from which Delta Maidenhair is accustomed to is a very wet, humid type of setting.
 This species of Adiantum is native to the rainforest of South America.
-Interesting enough, Maidenhair can not only be found growing on damp forest floors… But also in rock crevices along coastal cliffs and riverbanks.
-Temperatures this plant is used to will fluctuate from high 70’s to mid 50’s.
+Interestingly enough, Maidenhair can not only be found growing on damp forest floors… But also in rock crevices along coastal cliffs and riverbanks.
+Temperatures this plant is used to will fluctuate from the high 70’s to mid 50’s.
 The ideal settings for this fern should be kept consistent and never fall below 60 degrees Fahrenheit.